stronk-dev/Tokyo-Night-Linux/README.md

 The GTK theme was made by modifying the <a href="https://www.gnome-look.org/p/1316887">Material Black</a> theme

-The discord theme was made by modifying the <a href="https://betterdiscord.app/theme/Nocturnal">Nocturnal</a> theme
+The included Discord theme is pulled from here <a href="https://github.com/Dyzean/Tokyo-Night">Tokyo Night</a>

 ## Dependencies